ark-network/arkdev.info/docs/intro.md

 Bitcoin is the world's most secure and censorship-resistant blockchain.
 However, it's not the fastest or the cheapest.
 Ark is a layer-two protocol designed to scale Bitcoin transactions.
 It uses a shared UTXO model for off-chain transactions through an intermediary server that cannot access your funds.

-### 🧐 Does Ark require covenants?

-No (but they improve Ark a lot!).
-A covenant-less version of **Ark is possible on Bitcoin** today!
-Through the documentation, we will refer to the covenant-less version as **clArk** and the covenant version as **Ark**.
-To better understand the impact of covenants and the drawbacks of clArk, check out the [Ark vs clArk](./learn/clark) page to see the differences between the two implementations.

 ### 📜 How Does Ark Work?

-Head over to our [Learn](./learn/intro.md) section to understand the Ark protocol in detail.
+Head over to our [Learn](./learn/concepts) section to understand the Ark protocol in detail.

 ### 🏃‍♀️ Running Ark